5 Reasons to Send Your Child to Catholic Kindergarten

 The School of the Cathedral’s Kindergarten

-We invite you to learn more about The School of the Cathedral of Mary Our Queen, a Catholic K-8 co-ed parish school in Baltimore, Maryland.
+We invite you to learn more about The School of the Cathedral of Mary Our Queen, a private Catholic K-8 co-ed parish school in Baltimore, Maryland.
 Explore our kindergarten curriculum, and join us for our next Open House: